 ● Any job for an employer who is required to conduct drug testing as a condition of a federal contract or grant of assistance; or

 ● Any job for which drug testing is required as a condition of a collective bargaining agreement that specifically addresses the subject.

 With these caveats, Int 1445-2019 would still cover a larger number of private employers in New York City.
 However, the ban on marijuana testing would not take effect right away.
 Assuming it is signed by Mayor Bill De Blasio, the legislation would take effect “one year after it becomes law.”

 Speak with a New York City Employment Discrimination Lawyer Today

 New York City already prohibits employers from making inquiries about a job applicant's criminal record prior to extending a conditional job offer.
 So, it is already against the law for an employer to ask an applicant upfront if he or she has ever been convicted of a crime related to marijuana possession.
 Int 1445-2019 would simply extend the applicant's protections to include pre-employment drug testing.

-If you have been denied a job due to your criminal record and would like to speak with an experienced New York City employment attorney about your options, contact the Nisar Law Group, P.C., today to schedule a free consultation.
+If you have been denied a job due to your criminal record and would like to speak with an experienced New York City employment attorney about your options, contact the Nisar Law Group, P.C., today to schedule a consultation.